 The Demand Planner: Quarterback for the Planning Team

-The Demand Planner is truly the ‘wide angle lens’ for the planning process.
-Similar to a quarterback who has the best view of the field during play, the demand planner has the broad perspective on both historical trends and sales expectations.
-Armed with this knowledge, he/she is best positioned to make planning decisions that affect product availability and inventory management.
+The Demand Planner is truly the ‘wide angle lens’ for the planning function.
+Similar to a quarterback who has the best view of the field during play, they have the broad perspective on both historical trends and sales expectations.
+Armed with this knowledge, he/she is best positioned to make decisions that affect product supply and inventory management.

 Primary Job Functions of the Demand Planner

-This role owns the task of consolidating the product-level forecasts from the sales team.
-Typically, the sales team will document their customer pipeline in a customer relationship management tool, such as Salesforce.com.
-The customer pipeline is classified into the stage of the selling process, from sales prospects to proposal and through deal closure.
+The demand planner owns the task of consolidating the product-level forecasts from the sales function.
+Typically, the sales associates will enter their customer pipeline in a customer relationship management tool, such as Salesforce.com.
+The customer pipeline is classified into numerous stages, from sales prospects to proposal and through deal closure.

-It is the function of the demand planner to consolidate this sales pipeline into a meaningful forecast of product demand, and prepare summary views easily understood by executives.
+The demand planning process consolidates the sales pipeline into a united forecast of product needs, resulting in summary views easily understood by company management.

 The demand planner also compares the sales pipeline with historical sales as a test of reasonableness.
 Does the sales pipeline yield a dramatically different order pattern versus history?
-Is there a historical seasonal pattern to be mindful of when developing the next demand plan?
+Is there a historical seasonal pattern to incorporate when performing demand planning for the company?

-In some businesses in which recurring orders comprise a large portion of the business, it is likely the sales pipeline only includes data for new wins, and not existing/recurring orders.
-In this case, it is the role of the demand planner to estimate recurring orders based on historical data and other known factors.
-Ideally, he/she uses a statistical tool, such as Minitab, to create a regression analysis to predict future demand.
-Some demand forecast software also includes a robust statistical engine as part of the software package.
-In either case, this role should be comfortable with using basic statistical methods to analyze historical product demand.
+For a company in which recurring orders comprise a large portion of the sales volume, it is likely the sales pipeline only includes data for new wins, and not existing/recurring orders.
+In this case, the demand planning function will need to estimate recurring orders based on historical data and other known factors.
+Ideally, he/she uses a statistical tool, such as Minitab, to create a regression analysis to aid in predicting inventory needs.
+They may also use demand planning software, which includes a robust statistical engine that performs advanced analytics.
+In either case, this employee should be comfortable with using both statistics and technology to analyze historical product usage.

-The marketing team can help the demand planner understand the key industry drivers for the business.
-As example, they may provide general industry growth rates to incorporate into the long-term demand forecast.
+The marketing function can enhance the demand planning activity by providing insight into key industry drivers for the company.
+As example, they may provide general industry growth rates to incorporate into the long-term forecast.

 Marketers also may give input on specific product lines.
-Their market research may reveal a specific product feature is gaining market acceptance.
-They may suggest that upcoming demand forecasts include this impact.
+Their industry research may reveal a specific product feature is gaining market acceptance.
+They may suggest that upcoming sales forecasts include this impact.

-Finally, the marketing team provides critical information about the product portfolio.
+Finally, the marketing function provides critical information about the product portfolio.
 They know which products are likely to be retired from the product portfolio, and which will be introduced or modified.
-This information is critical to development of a reliable demand plan, as it’s necessary to include only the current product portfolio in the product-level forecast.
+This information is critical to development of a reliable supply plan, so it is critical the marketers agree with the forecast.

-It’s critical the business leaders are included in the planning process.
-At a minimum, the general manager and controller should be given an opportunity to provide their input into the demand forecast.
+It’s critical the business management is included in the process.
+At a minimum, the general manager and controller should be given an opportunity to provide their input into the sales forecast.

-The general manager benefits from seeing how the product-level forecast is aligned with the strategic direction of the business.
+The general manager benefits from seeing how the product-level forecast is aligned with the strategic direction of the company.
 He/she recognizes the historical investments made to support various product lines.
 They will want to know whether these investments are paying off.
-Remember, the demand planner has the earliest visibility into the product forecast.
+Remember, demand planning provides visibility into the product forecast.
 This is an opportunity to keep the general manager in the loop on product growth.

-The business controller will be interested in the profitability of the products being made.
-For instance, if the forecast may reveal a trend towards lower or higher margin products.
-This is crucial information for developing the forecast for the business.
-Second, the controller needs to see the investments being made to build inventory.
-Since inventory is a key component of working capital, an effective controller will ensure the business has sufficient cash to build inventory.
+The controller will be interested in the profitability of the products being made.
+For instance, the product forecast may reveal a trend towards lower or higher margin products.
+This is crucial information for developing the forecast for the company.
+Second, the controller needs to see the investments needed to build inventory.
+Since inventory is a key component of working capital, an effective controller will ensure the company has sufficient cash to build inventory.

-Armed with both a future perspective from the sales team and a historical view of product sales, the demand planner now can assemble the demand plan.
-The plan typically details expected demand for each product variant for the upcoming 12-18 months.
+Armed with both a future perspective from the sales function and a historical view of product sales, we can now can finalize the demand planning process for the month.
+When final, this typically details expected sales for each product variant for the upcoming 12-18 months.
 Clearly, the demand planner will have a more accurate view for the very near term, while the long-term view will reveal long-term trends.

-Depending on the size of the business and number of products in its portfolio, the demand planner may either build the demand plan on a spreadsheet, or he/she may utilize a software solution.
-In a small business (under $10 million in annual revenue), product demand is likely driven by a small number of customers and is easily managed in an Excel workbook.
-However, for much larger businesses, the demand planner benefits from a software solution that utilizes statistics to identify historical order patterns.
+Depending on the size of the company and number of products in its portfolio, demand planning may either be done on a spreadsheet, or it may require a software solution.
+In a small business (under $10 million in annual revenue), product sales are likely driven by a small number of customers and is easily managed in an Excel workbook.
+However, for much larger businesses, the company likely employs a software solution that utilizes advanced statistics to develop models of historical order patterns.

-Most businesses refresh their demand plan on a monthly cadence.
-Each month the planner will compare actual results against the demand plan for that month, and identify causes for inaccuracy in the prior month’s plan.
+Demand planning is typically executed on a monthly cadence.
+Each month demand planners compare actual results against forecast sales for that month, and identify causes for inaccuracy in the prior month’s product forecast.

 Required Skills for This Role

-Successful planners are typically highly analytical and enjoy drawing key conclusions from large sets of data.
-Frequently, this role has a background in statistics or math, and is comfortable using statistical tools to draw conclusions.
+Successful demand planners are typically highly analytical and enjoy drawing key conclusions from large sets of data.
+Frequently, this employee has experience in statistics or math, and is comfortable using technology and statistical models to draw conclusions.

 The demand planner role should be filled with someone who is is a good communicator.
-The planner is generally in charge of facilitating planning meetings between the sales leaders, business leaders, and plant personnel.
+He/she is generally in charge of facilitating meetings between the sales leaders, business leaders, and manufacturing personnel.
 As the intersection of these functions, he/she should be comfortable leading meetings and driving productive dialogue.

-Many employers don’t recognize the need for a good communicator in the demand planner role.
-Due to the job demands for managing large amounts of data, hiring managers are frequently looking for strong analytical skill.
-They overlook the need to fill the role with an employee who can effectively communicate with business leaders.
+Many employers don’t recognize the need for a good communicator in this role.
+Due to the job requirements for managing large amounts of data, hiring managers are frequently looking for strong analytical skill.
+They overlook the need to fill the role with an employee who can effectively communicate with management.

 High Potential for Promotion

-This role operates at the intersection of the sales team, business leaders, and plant personnel.
-For this reason, this role can be a high-visibility role with relationships in key elements of the business.
-If the planner proves they are capable as a collaborator and influencer among the business teams, then they will likely be sought after for leadership roles in either the business or supply chain.
+This role operates at the intersection of the sales team, business leaders, and manufacturing personnel.
+For this reason, this role can be a high-visibility role with relationships in key elements of the company.
+If they can prove capable as a collaborator and influencer among the leadership teams, then they will likely be sought after for management roles in either the business or supply chain management.

 Large Number of Job Openings

-This role is in high demand, as businesses have learned that effective planning is an effective tool to reduce inventory.
+This role is in high demand, as businesses have learned that an effective demand plan is needed to reduce inventory.
 For this reason, businesses are hiring for this position.
 As of writing of this article, Indeed.com revealed over 7,000 active job postings for this role in the United States.
 For those with experience in statistics, this represents a wonderful career opportunity.

 According to Indeed.com, the average annual salary for a demand planner is $71,900.
 The other major job sites, such as Payscale.com, Glass Door, and LinkedIn, reveal an average salary between $69,500 and $71,300.